Helping You Adapt to a Changing Family Structure

-Divorce Mediation — If both spouses are in agreement about most major issues, such as child custody and the division of marital property, divorce mediation can be the quickest, most cost-effective, and least painful way to dissolve the marriage.
+Monmouth County Divorce Mediation Lawyer — This may help you if both spouses are in agreement about most major issues, such as child custody and the division of marital property, divorce mediation can be the quickest, most cost-effective, and least painful way to dissolve the marriage.
 Mediation doesn’t require the assistance of a law firm, although a lawyer can be involved.
 The mediator will work closely with the spouses to help them resolve any differences and reach an amicable agreement in the most economical way possible.

-Alimony — Alimony is financial support paid from one spouse to the other as a contribution to the standard of living established during the marriage.
-To determine whether alimony should be paid and at what amount, the courts will consider the needs of the potential recipient, the payor’s income, the marital standard of living, the duration of the marriage, and several other factors.
+Monmouth Alimony Spousal Support Attorney — Alimony is financial support paid from one spouse to the other as a contribution to the standard of living established during the marriage.
+To determine whether alimony should be paid and at what amount, the courts will consider the needs of the potential recipient, the payor’s ability to pay, the marital standard of living, the length of the marriage, and several other factors.

-Child Custody — When couples with children separate, child custody arrangements are established to ensure that each parent gets to spend sufficient time with the children and that the children’s best interests are protected.
-Sometimes the parents share both physical and legal custody of the children equally.
+Monmouth Child Custody Lawyer — When couples with children separate, child custody arrangements are established to ensure that each parent gets to spend sufficient time with the children and that the children’s best interests are protected.
+Most often, parents share both physical and legal custody of the children equally.
 There is a legal presumption that parents will have an equal say in decisions regarding their children’s health, education, and welfare.
 Residential custody schedules can vary anywhere between 50-50 and every other weekend, depending upon the circumstances of several factors.

-Division of Assets — New Jersey is an equitable distribution state, meaning marital assets (property acquired during the course of the marriage) must be divided equitably (fairly and reasonably).
+Monmouth Division of Assets Lawyer—Division of Assets in New Jersey is an equitable distribution state, meaning marital assets (property acquired during the course of the marriage) must be divided equitably (fairly and reasonably).
 This does not necessarily mean 50/50, and it isn’t calculated based on financial contribution alone; the non-financial contributions of a stay-at-home parent will be weighed against the financial contributions of the primary income earner, for example.
 Marital property may include real estate, investments, retirement accounts, and even a business.

-Post-Judgment Matters — Although divorce agreements are intended to be final, significant life changes may require the modification of certain court orders.
+Monmouth Post-Judgment Modification Lawyer — Although divorce agreements are intended to be final, significant life changes may require the modification of certain court orders.
 This is especially common with child support and alimony agreements when there is a permanent shift in one party’s financial circumstances.

-Domestic Violence Issues and Protection Orders — When a marriage or intimate relationship becomes violent, leaving can be scary.
+Domestic Violence Issues and Protection Orders — A Monmouth Domestic Violence Attorney can help you when a marriage or intimate relationship becomes violent, leaving can be scary.
 If you are in an abusive relationship, step one is to escape to a safe location as soon as possible.
 Step two is to seek legal protection, such as applying for a temporary restraining order and contacting a domestic violence attorney who can help you advocate for a final restraining order.
-You may even wish to file a civil or criminal lawsuit against your abuser.

 Our Monmouth County Divorce Lawyers Also Have Experience Helping Same-sex Couples Through Every Aspect of Divorce

-Since gay marriage became legal in 2013, thousands of couples across the country have made their union legal.
+Since same-sex marriage became legal in 2013, thousands of couples across the country have made their union legal.
 Unfortunately, along with legal marriage comes the legal divorce process.